We reach out to the larger public by developing series of articles and columns on nature appreciation in mass media platforms

 GUJARATI: Birds of Gujarat, Nav Gujarat Samay (Print)

 is a daily newspaper in Gujarati by the Times Group and it has a circulation of about 1,48,000.
 We pitched a series of stories on ‘Birds of Gujarat’ by nature writers of Gujarat.
-The stories were featured every month from SEPTEMBER to DECEMBER 2020.
-The series will continue in 2021.
+The stories were featured every month from Sep 2020 to July 2021.
+Read the published articles here.

 HINDI: Balcony Birding, Amar Ujala (Digital)